wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 ### Features

-* Enables real-time zoom, pan and rotate of the design
+* Real-time zoom, pan and rotate of the model
+* Choice of camera controllers
+	* Orbit - good for the overview
+	* First Person - good for the walk-through
+* Ability to freeze camera at current position - by clicking the check box or pressing the space bar
 * Views have shade and shadow
 * Slider bar controls exploded view
 * Buttons for